 During your first visit, the specialist will propose different long term solutions to stop or minimize your snoring.
 The treatment will depend on whether or not you have sleep apnea.

-Sleep apnea may be diagnosed by polysomnography (In Lab) or a home sleep test.
-You will need a medical prescription in order to undergo these tests however our medical team would be happy to provide one for you if required.
+Sleep apnea may be diagnosed by a laboratory sleep test (polysomnography) or a home sleep test.
+You will need a medical prescription in order to undergo these tests however our medical team would be happy to provide one for you, if required.

 These tests are performed under medical prescription only.

-After assessing the snoring intensity and its vibration, the otorhinolaryngologist will prescribe a treatment suitable for the patient.
-However, certain measures must be taken into account in order to reduce the factors that promote snoring:
+After assessing the snoring intensity and its vibration, the ENT will prescribe a treatment suitable for the patient.
+Certain actions may reduce the factors that promote snoring:

-- The consumption of alcohol in the evening is to be proscribed.
+- Limit the consumption of alcohol in the evening

 - Stop Smoking